DavidIQ/captchaplus/README.md

   * The forum permission is: _Can post without CAPTCHA_
 * Sending PMs
   * The user permission is: _Can send private messages without CAPTCHA_
+* Contact Admin
+  * The user permission is: _Can contact admin without CAPTCHA_

 Setting these for a user or group to **Never** will require them to fill out the CAPTCHA for said action.

-CAPTCHA is always shown on the contact admin form.

 ## Installation